 Hearing Loss Treatment at Cleveland Clinic

 We understand that improving your hearing is an investment.
 Medical insurance companies may provide coverage for your hearing devices.
-Please check with your insurance company to determine your coverage and if Cleveland Clinic is a provider for your plan.
-Many insurance companies now work with a third-party administrator and require you to obtain hearing devices from an office associated with that third-party administrator.
-You are always welcome to receive our services by opting out of using your insurance benefit if you desire.
+Please check with your insurance company to see if they provide coverage and if Cleveland Clinic is a provider for your plan.
+Many insurance companies now work with a third-party administrator and require you to get hearing devices from an office associated with that third-party administrator.
+You’re always welcome to use our services by opting out of using you’re your insurance benefit if you want.

-State - If you’re receiving assistance through an Ohio Medicaid program, you may be eligible for coverage for hearing testing and cochlear implants, but not hearing aids.
-But each Medicaid program has its own rules, so check that the program you choose is registered with your insurance as an authorized service provider.
-Medicare also typically covers testing fees, but not the hearing aids themselves.
+If you’re enrolled in an Ohio Medicaid program, coverage may be available for hearing tests and cochlear implants, but not hearing aids.
+Each Medicaid program has its own rules, though, so be sure to check that your program is registered with your insurance as an authorized service provider.
+Medicare also typically covers testing fees, but not the actual hearing aids.
 The Ohio Rehabilitation Services Commission/Bureau of Vocational Rehabilitation and the Bureau for Children with Medical Handicaps also offer assistance.

-Corporate - Your health insurance provider, union or employer may provide financial assistance.
+Your health insurance provider, union or employer may provide financial assistance.
 You can also use a flexible spending account to buy hearing aids pre-tax.
-The Americans with Disabilities Act may also provide assistance if it is needed for your job.
+The Americans with Disabilities Act may also provide assistance if you need a hearing aid for you job.

-Charitable organizations - Many social service organizations offer help for hearing testing and devices such as Hear Now, Kiwanis Club, Lions Club International, March of Dimes, National Easter Seals, Rotary Club, Sertoma Club and Quota International.
+Many social service organizations, such as Hear Now, Kiwanis Club, Lions Club International, March of Dimes, National Easter Seals, Rotary Club, Sertoma Club and Quota International, offer financial help for hearing testing and devices.
 Contact their local chapters for more information.

 Taking the Next Step